 Renewable Energy and Energy Efficiency: The economy in Bangladesh has shown tremendous growth over the recent years.
-In order to meet the increased energy demand and to achieve a sustainable economy, innovative solutions for the energy sector are needed.
+In order to meet the increased energy demand without harming the environment and climate, innovative solutions for the energy sector are needed.
 Germany supports Bangladesh’s efforts to achieve a maximum coverage through renewable energies sharing the experience from our own transition to renewables.

 Sustainable urban development: Rapid urbanization and the effects of climate change, such as severe floods, drought, cyclones and sea level rise pose immense challenges for Bangladesh's already overburdened cities.
-Cities need to be prepared according to their specific needs and available resources.
-The German Development Cooperation (GDC) supports its local government partners in coping with these challenges through planning and financing resilient infrastructure and reducing the vulnerability of poor city dwellers.
+The German Development Cooperation (GDC) supports Bangladesh in coping with these challenges through planning and financing resilient infrastructure and reducing the vulnerability of poor city dwellers.

-Germany extends its support to the Rohingyas and host communities in Bangladesh by means of development cooperation in the areas of strengthening the livelihoods, improving wastewater and waste management and education and youth programmes in Rohingya camps and surrounding host communities.
+Displacement and migration: Germany extends its support to the Rohingyas and host communities in Bangladesh in the areas of strengthening the livelihoods, improving wastewater and waste management and education and youth programmes in Rohingya camps and surrounding host communities.

 Aside from bilateral cooperation, Germany is making available funding through multilateral institutions (the European Union, the Asian Development Bank and United Nations, the World Bank Group, the International Labour Organization and the Food and Agriculture Organization).
 Civil society organizations also receive public funding to implement development Projects.